PriceLab/snapr_workflow/README.md

 ## Setting up SNAPR environment

-This first script will ensure that solid-state drives (SSDs) are properly mounted on all nodes, set up the expected directory for downstream scripts, install `awscli`, and copy reference files from S3:
+This first script will ensure that solid-state drives (SSDs) are properly mounted on all nodes, set up the expected directory for downstream scripts, copy reference files from S3 and build snapr indices:

 ```
 user@master:/home/snapr_workflow# bash/prep_nodes.sh